-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC business ("S&P"), has assigned an underlying rating to the 2021A Bonds of "\."
-Such rating reflects only the view of such organization, and an explanation of the significance of the rating may be obtained by contacting S&P. Such rating is not a recommendation to buy, sell or hold the 2021A Bonds.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by the rating agency, if, in the judgment of such agency, circumstances so warrant.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the 2021A Bonds.
+[S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC business ("S&P"), has assigned an underlying rating to the 2023A/B Bonds of "[]."
+[It is anticipated that S&P will assign the Insured Bonds an insured rating of "[]" based upon the issuance of the Insurance Policies by [2023 Insurer] at the time of delivery of the 2023A/B Bonds.]
+Such ratings reflect only the view of such organization, and an explanation of the significance of the ratings may be obtained by contacting S&P. Such ratings are not a recommendation to buy, sell or hold the 2023A/B Bonds.
+There is no assurance that any rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by the rating agency, if, in the judgment of such agency, circumstances so warrant.
+Any such downward revision or withdrawal of a rating may have an adverse effect on the market price of the 2023A/B Bonds.
 The Successor Agency undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.